jcpetro97/ansible-vagrant-dev-env/README.md

 Basically, develop the playbook/role on the host, inside the directory of the OS desired.
 To test, spin up the server, and one or both clients.
 Log into the "server", cd to /vagrant and run the ansible playbook.

-## How to add more clients
+## How to add more nodes

 * edit the Vagrantfile
-* at the end of the file, there is a comment that says `Add more client definitions here`  Beneath that line, paste the following:
+* change the following line  `(1..2).each do |i|`  and increment it to whatever you need
+* edit the inventory/vagrant file and add the additional entries that you need.

+example:

 ```
-  config.vm.define :VMNAME do |VMNAME|
-    VMNAME.vm.box = "jcpetro97/ubuntu2004"
-    VMNAME.vm.hostname = "Change Hostname"
-    VMNAME.vm.network "private_network", ip: "ADD IP"
-    VMNAME.vm.provider "virtualbox" do |cl2|
-      cl2.memory = 1024
-      cl2.cpus = 1
-      cl2.gui = false
-      cl2.name = "VIRTUALBOX VM NAME"
-    end
-  end
+(1..4).each do |i|

+inventory/vagrant - add the following lines:

+OsName-node3
+OsName-node4

 ```

-* Change any of the fields labled VMNAME, to what the new VM will be called ( ie. client3)
-* Change "ADD IP" to the next IP in the private range
+* You can change the subnet by editing the SUBNET variable in the Vagrantfile.
-* If you want a different OS, change `jcpetro97/ubuntu2004` to another box name from vagrant cloud ( ie. jcpetro97/centos8 or geerlingguy/debian10, etc)
+* If you want a different OS, change `jcpetro97/ubuntu2004` to another box name from vagrant cloud ( ie. jcpetro97/centos8 or geerlingguy/debian10, etc)  just edit the appropriate variable (OSNAME_IMAGE) in the vagrantfile.
-* edit the `./inventory/inventory` file, add the new vm and IP address.
+* The control nodes and "clients"  wil all be added to the VM's /etc/hosts files thanks to the vagtant-hosts plugin.
-* run `vagrant status` to see if the new VM you want to create is listed
+* run `vagrant status` to see if the changes that were made are correct
 * If there are no errors, run `vagrant up <NEW VM NAME>`

 **NOTE:** I currently have the following vagrant boxes hosted at vagrant cloud: jcpetro97/centos7, jcpetro97/centos8, jcpetro97/ubuntu1804, jcpetro97/ubuntu2004.